 The road to Bukit Lawang winds through endless fields of palm oil plantations, on the island of Sumatra in Indonesia.
 We planned to be in Bukit Lawang for a few days.
-We hoped to take an orangutan tour in the forest, and experiencing a side of Indonesia that was new to us.
+We hoped to take an orangutan tour in the forest, and experience a side of Indonesia that was new to us.
 Our Indonesia guidebook mentioned that Sumatra is one of the places to see orangutans in the wild.

 As we drove along the bumpy road, we looked out at the scenery passing by.
 Sumatra was new to us, and my husband and I commented to each other how different the scenery was here compared to the rest of Indonesia.
 We drove through small villages tucked into the hills.
 Large piles of palm nuts occasionally lined the side of the road.
 Locals harvested these palm nuts and placed them on the road for large palm oil manufacturers to pick them up.

-An orangutan experience in the heart of Sumatra
+An orangutan tour experience in the heart of Sumatra

 After a four hour drive from the Kualanamu Airport near the city of Medan, we arrived at the village of Bukit Lawang.
 This was the closest village to where our orangutan experience would take place.
 Our driver instructed us that it was another ten minute walk into the village to get to our guest house, Green Hill Guest House.
 We paid our driver, and then paid three porters to help us with our bags.
 They led us through the village, along the stone path, to our guest house.